digitalservicebund/ris-ui/README.md

 ## Installation

-RUI UI contains three things:
+RIS UI contains three things:

 - a [theme](./src/primevue/) for [Vue 3](https://vuejs.org) components from [PrimeVue 4](https://primevue.org);
 - [custom components](./src/components/);
-- a [preset and plugin](./src/tailwind/) for [Tailwind](https://tailwindcss.com) that sets some global styling and exposes the design tokens used by the theme, so you can build custom UI that looks consistent with the components.
+- a [configuration](./src/tailwind/global.css) file for [Tailwind](https://tailwindcss.com) that includes design tokens, typography, and global component styles, ensuring consistency across custom UI and PrimeVue components.

 Vue, PrimeVue and Tailwind are required for RIS UI to work (you'll see a warning about missing peer dependencies if you're trying to use RIS UI without them).
 To get started, install: